 My new trilogy, The Overstreet Saga, began with The New Land.
 The novel follows the travails of a family that lands on the Maine coast in 1753 and contends with an unforgiving climate, rampant disease, a bloody war with Indians and Frenchmen, and the war for independence from Britain.
 Book Two (The Burning Land) traces their descendants through the Civil War era and released on April 4; Book Three (The Resolute Land) finds the Overstreets in the upheaval of World War II, and will launch in February 2024.

 I received the 2023 Lifetime Achievement Award from the Washington Independent Review of Books.
 My writing has included reporting for the Staten Island Advance, monthly Supreme Court columns for the American Bar Association Journal, and items in the Washington Post, its Sunday Magazine, the New York Times, and on Bloomberg View, History News Network, and American Heritage.
 I’ve done commentary for CNN, C-SPAN, Bloomberg News, and MSNBC.

 From 2011 to 2018, I was founding president of the Washington Independent Review of Books, which posts new reviews and book-related content daily, and now serve on the board of the Writer’s Center in Bethesda, MD.

 SHORT FORM BIO, FOR SPEAKER INTRODUCTIONS:

-News from Maryland’s finest public official, Nancy Floreen (also my wife), can be found at http://nancyfloreen.blogspot.com.
-And updates about the real writing talent in the family can be found at my son’s website, www.matt-stewart.com.
-Matt Stewart’s novel, The French Revolution, was long-listed for the 2011 Indies Choice awards and was listed as a Best Book of 2010 by the San Francisco Chronicle.
+A novel written by my son, Matt Stewart, The French Revolution, was long-listed for the 2011 Indies Choice awards and was listed as a Best Book of 2010 by the San Francisco Chronicle.